Kosmos Society: An Online Community for Classical Studies

 We welcome new participants and partners who are interested in advancing meaningful, civil discourse on a wide variety of topics in Classics.
 To join in the conversation, please email email@example.com.

 Introducing Comm_Dev: The Community Development Team

 The Community Development Team includes active Kosmos Society participants, CHS staff members, and members of the HeroesX Board of Readers.
-It is coordinated by the CHS Executive Producer of Digital Content & Educational Programing Claudia Filos and Kosmos Society Project Managers, Janet M. Ozsolak and Sarah Scott.
+It is currently coordinated by Kosmos Society Project Managers, Janet M. Ozsolak and Sarah Scott.

 The Team collectively explores ways to enhance the experience for the whole of the Kosmos Society community.
 The group is part of the greater circle that involves the entire Kosmos Society community, and encourages a flow of ideas and communication.